Jeunese/jeunese.github.io/docs/ux-writing.md

 Dropdown buttons, when selected, display a dropdown list, similar to a dropdown menu, of mutually exclusive items.

-### Forms and text fields
+### Input fields

-Forms and text fields ask the user to enter information.
+Input fields allow data to be entered into a form.
+Forms can collect various types of data, including text.
 Text fields, when selected, allow users to enter text.
 A text field can allow either a single line or multiple lines of text.
-Forms can collect various types of data, including text.
-Guidelines for forms and text fields include.
+Guidelines for text fields include.

 - Clearly explain the purpose of the form or text box in the title.
 - Change the input type according to the data you're collecting, for example, separate long references numbers with a gap and limit the input to the exact length expected.